Appropriate Behavior

-Appropriate Behavior is a British-produced comedy film set in New York City, which premiered on 18 January 2014 at the 2014 Sundance Film Festival.
-Written and directed by Desiree Akhavan, the film—Akhavan's feature directorial debut—stars Akhavan as Shirin, a bisexual Persian American woman in Brooklyn struggling to rebuild her life after breaking up with her girlfriend Maxine (Rebecca Henderson).
+Appropriate Behavior is a 2014 British romantic comedy-drama film written and directed by Desiree Akhavan in her feature directorial debut.
+The film stars Akhavan as Shirin, a bisexual Persian American woman in Brooklyn struggling to rebuild her life after breaking up with her girlfriend Maxine (Rebecca Henderson).
+The cast also includes Scott Adsit, Halley Feiffer, Anh Duong, Hooman Majd, Arian Moayed and Aimee Mullins.

-The film's cast also includes Scott Adsit, Halley Feiffer, Anh Duong, Hooman Majd, Arian Moayed and Aimee Mullins.
-The film had a theatrical release on 16 January 2015 in the US and was released on 6 March 2015 in the UK.
+The film premiered at the Sundance Film Festival on 18 January 2014.
+It was released in the United States on 16 January 2015 by Gravitas Ventures and in the United Kingdom on 6 March 2015 by Peccadillo Pictures.

 Plot

 Brooklynite Shirin, the daughter of well-off Persian immigrants, is left homeless and jobless after her girlfriend Maxine breaks up with her.
-With the encouragement of her friend Crystal she moves in with strange roommates and gets a new job teaching 5 year old Park Slope children the art of movie making.
+With the encouragement of her friend Crystal she moves in with strange roommates and gets a new job teaching 5-year-old Park Slope children the art of movie making.

-Shirin's parents are confused as to why Shirin moved out of her old apartment as Shirin has never told them that she's bisexual and dating a woman.
+Shirin's parents are confused as to why Shirin moved out of her old apartment as Shirin has never told them that she is bisexual and dating a woman.
 Determined to get her life back on track, Shirin begins trying to follow Maxine, hoping to rekindle their relationship.
 Maxine begins dating Tibet, a fellow teacher at the Park Slope school where she works.
 Shirin devotes herself to her work and comes out to her brother, who is mostly supportive, and her mother, who is in denial.

 On the subway, Shirin tells Crystal that she again plans to bring up the issue of her sexuality with her mother in a month.
 She sees Maxine outside the subway car on the platform and the two women wave to one another.